witjoh/puppet-foremanapi/README.md

 Need to add more proper debugging examples .....

 In the utils directory, there is a little script that generates a type definition template by querying the foreman server for the attributes available.

+This will generate the templates for all sub categories for the settings.
+Some settings are readonly.
+I did not find a way to retrieve the fact that a setting is readonly using the apipie metadata, so I decided to list those attribute in a yaml file.